Graph convolutional network for predicting abnormal grain growth in Monte Carlo simulations of microstructural evolution: Introduction

-In plain English message passing works through the following steps: First, for a given target node the message of each neighboring node is computed by applying a differentiable transformation to the neighboring node's hidden state.
-Next, the messages from all nodes in the neighborhood are aggregated into one signal.
+In plain English, message passing works through the following steps: First, for a given target node, the message of each neighboring node is computed by applying a differentiable transformation to the neighboring node's features (first iteration) or hidden state (subsequent iterations).
+Next, the messages from all nodes in the neighborhood are aggregated into one signal of a fixed size.
 Finally, the aggregated messages, along with the current hidden state of the target node, are transformed to compute the new hidden state of the target node.
-Repeating this process for each node in the graph constitutes one iteration of message passing.
-The message passing process is repeated for the desired number of iterations.
-The final hidden states of each node can be used as inputs to a separate function to generate node-level outputs (for example, a classification label for each node), or can be aggregated into a single state used to make graph-level predictions (for example, a prediction of a molecular property.)
+Repeating this process for each node in the graph constitutes one full iteration of message passing.

-The message passing algorithm has two especially desirable properties for analyzing graph-based data.
-The first is the use of the aggregation function.
-Note that the output of the aggregation function does not directly depend on the number or ordering of incoming messages.
-This ensures that outputs of message passing are invariant to graph isomorphism and the same model can be used to analyze nodes with different numbers of neighbors.
-This is essential for analyzing grain structures which have no natural ordering and contain grains with different numbers of neighbors.

-The second important feature is after k iterations of message passing, information from a given node \(u\) is propagated to nodes that are within k-hops of \(u\).
-This can be used to determine how much relevant information is included in each neighborhood shell of a given node.
-This shows promise for better understanding the influence of each neighborhood shell on AGG which is a question of particular interest.